 If you are a highly energetic person who moves around the stage or waves your hands around, you will need to brief the translator to do the same.
 It is incoherent to see an energetic speaker with a not-so-energetic translator.
 Remember that your translator is not you and you have to manage your expectations.

 I shake my head when some speakers put so much text on a slide that only they can read and not the audience.
 Go the extra mile and translate it into your audience’s language.
-You can also show a picture instead and anchor your ideas to it.
+Or you can also show a picture instead and anchor your ideas to it.

 5. Avoid colloquialisms or phrases that your culture uses